The pneumococcal vaccine

 Who needs the vaccine?

-The pneumococcal vaccine, opens in a new tab is recommended for babies, anyone with a serious medical condition, adults aged 70 and up and Aboriginal and Torres Strait Islander people over the age of 50.
+The pneumococcal vaccine is recommended for babies, anyone with a serious medical condition, adults aged 70 and up and Aboriginal and Torres Strait Islander people over the age of 50.

 “Aboriginal and Torres Strait Islander children and adults are particularly at risk,” confirms Hamish.
 “Children may need extra doses depending on where they live.”

-Some people shouldn’t have the pneumococcal vaccine, including, opens in a new tab:
+Some people shouldn’t have the pneumococcal vaccine, including:

 Women who are pregnant or breastfeeding (it’s best to get immunised before pregnancy)